stuenkels/stuenkels.github.io/_posts/2025-09-11-Running-Certbot-in-your-Private-Network-with-Cloudflair-DNS.md

 ### [Overview](#overview)

 Certbot is a wonderful tool for automatic the process of SSL certificate requests and renewal.
 On my Proxmox host I am running an nginx reverse proxy to provide secure https access to the management console.

 On a public server running nginx, it is trivial to install Certbot's nginx plugin and generate a certificate, however that method works by checking public DNS records and matching the local system's IP address to the DNS A or AAAA record.
-This works great for public services; however, I do not have any public IPv4 addresses and run my management services in the private 10.99.0.0/24 subnet.
+This works great for public services; except I do not have any public IPv4 addresses and run my management services in the private 10.99.0.0/24 subnet.

 This guide will go over how certificates can still be automatically generated, even on systems which do not have a public IP.

 ---